 How can AR in furniture help expand your business

-Being on the forefront of modern technology, you can benefits from augmented reality in following ways:
+Being at the forefront of modern technology, you can benefits from augmented reality in the following ways:

 Showcasing.
 Retailers are able to showcase their products visually and interactively with AR tools.
 A furniture store may offer customers to see how a table of a bed would look like in their house.

 Beat competitors.
-With such advanced technology as AR you can compete and easily get ahead of competition.
+With such advanced technology as AR, you can compete and easily get ahead of the competition.
 Offering innovative shopping experiences leads customers your way, no doubt about it.

 Younger customers and swag (in a good sense).
 Augmented reality apps are trending among younger audience so why not use it as a new advertising option?
 And unlike Virtual Reality apps that require additional equipment, AR is more widely available, and there are literally millions of smartphone owners.